Bill McGarry: Ipswich Town

 McGarry left Watford (who appointed Ken Furphy in his place) to take charge at recently relegated Ipswich Town in October 1964, following Jackie Milburn's brief and unsuccessful tenure.
 He led the "Blues" to a fifth-place finish in the Second Division in 1964–65.
-However they dropped to 15th place in 1965–66, before posting another fifth-place finish in 1966–67 after he signed proven forward Ray Crawford.
-He finally won promotion as a manager in 1967–68, when he took the Portman Road outfit back to the First Division.
+However, they dropped to 15th place in 1965–66, before posting another fifth-place finish in 1966–67 after he signed proven forward Ray Crawford.
+He finally won promotion as a manager in 1967–68, when he took the Portman Road club back to the First Division.
 Ipswich won the Second Division title, though were only one point clear of third place Blackpool.
 One of McGarry's signings was Charlie Woods who later became coach at Ipswich Town.

 Wolverhampton Wanderers

 Just months into the 1968–69 campaign, he walked out on Ipswich (who appointed Bobby Robson in his stead) to take charge at fellow First Division club Wolverhampton Wanderers, who had just sacked his former teammate Ronnie Allen.
 He appointed Sammy Chung as his assistant, who he had previously taken on at Ipswich.
 He built a team around speedy winger Dave Wagstaffe, central midfield duo Mike Bailey and Kenny Hibbitt, and strike partners Derek Dougan and John Richards.

 After a 16th-place finish in 1968–69, he took Wolves to 13th place in 1969–70 and then up to fourth place in 1970–71.
-They won the first ever instalment of the Texaco Cup, in 1971, with a 3–2 victory over Heart of Midlothian.
+They won the first-ever instalment of the Texaco Cup, in 1971, with a 3–2 victory over Heart of Midlothian.
 They dropped to ninth in the league in 1971–72, but went all the way to the UEFA Cup final, recording victories over Juventus and Ferencvárosi.
 They lost 2–1 to Tottenham Hotspur in the home leg of the final and could only manage a 1–1 draw at White Hart Lane, and were thereby denied European silverware.

 They again qualified for Europe following a fifth-place finish in 1972–73, and McGarry also led the club to the semi-finals of both the FA Cup and League Cup.
-They were beaten 1–0 by Leeds United at Maine Road in the FA Cup, and lost 4–3 on aggregate to Tottenham Hotspur in the League Cup.
+They were beaten 1–0 by Leeds United at Maine Road in the FA Cup and lost 4–3 on aggregate to Tottenham Hotspur in the League Cup.
 They dropped to 12th place in 1973–74, but finally won a major trophy after beating Manchester City 2–1 in the League Cup final at Wembley.
 He later admitted that he would have resigned had Wolves lost in the final.
 Wolves dropped back down to 12th in 1974–75, though they did record a 7–1 win over Chelsea at Molineux.
-However the club suffered relegation at the end of the 1975–76 season, and McGarry was promptly fired after nearly eight years at the helm.
+However, the club suffered relegation at the end of the 1975–76 season, and McGarry was promptly fired after nearly eight years at the helm.
 He was replaced by long-time assistant Sammy Chung.